-This souvenir DVD commemorates the centenary of the start of the First World War, by examining the contribution and sacrifices made by the people of Bristol, both at home and overseas.
+This souvenir DVD was made to commemorate the centenary of the start of the First World War, by examining the contribution and sacrifices made by the people of Bristol, both at home and overseas.
 As a major city, and one of Britain’s two main Atlantic ports, Bristol’s role was significant: 55,000 of her men went to war, of whom 6,000 would never return, while her brave seamen defied U-Boats to bring in vital food supplies.
 Bristol also produced numerous vital products for the war effort, from cigarettes and chocolate to aircraft, munitions and mustard gas, and women began to take on what was previously seen as ‘men’s work’.

 The city also looked after 2,000 Belgian refugees; it was home to seventeen war hospitals and more than 1,000 POWs were held at five camps in the area; it invented Red Cross Parcels; and Portishead-born Fred Weatherly wrote ‘Roses of Picardy’, one of the most famous songs of the conflict.